 •Lifetime Achievement Award, Canadian Association for the Practical Study of Law in Education, May 2011.

 •The Arbour Award for outstanding volunteer service to the University of Toronto, September 15, 2008.

-•Selected by peers for inclusion in the 2014 edition of The Best Lawyers in Canada (Education Law).
+•Selected by peers for inclusion in the 2016, 2015 and 2014 editions of The Best Lawyers in Canada (Education Law).